ShaharB11/Turtels_game/README.md

 # Turtles_game
-Contains the codes for the Turtles game in JAVA with an emphasis on object-oriented programming.
+Turtles game in JAVA with an emphasis on object-oriented programming.
 See instructions.